-Staff at the EU ARC network assist users with the preparation of their Phase 1 material.
+Staff at the European ARC network assist users with the preparation of their Phase 1 material.
 This assistance covers help with the OT, the ALMA exposure time calculator and the simulator.
-Staff are also available for consultation regarding observing strategies.
+Staff are also available for consultation regarding observing strategies and the dual anonymous and distributed peer review procedure.